kyrylo0605/wordpress/wp-content/plugins/woocommerce-multilingual/readme.txt

 * Fixed an issue where customers would not receive notifications in the correct language.
 * Fixed an issue where the Products shortcode was not working in the secondary language.
 * Fixed error while sending WooCoomerce Bookings email for bookings which didn't have orders assigned.
+* Added compatibility for free version of YIKES Custom Product Tabs.
 * Updated compatibility class for WC Checkout Addons
 * Fixed the images that were wrongly inserted in the translation job when attachments are not translatable.
 * Significantly improved the site performance on when updating the page, post, or a WooCommerce product page in the admin.